jiahecui/SenAOReFoc/paper/paper.md

 simultaneously correct for system aberrations introduced by beam divergence at different focusing depths [@Zurauskas2017BiomedicalOpticsExpress].

-Sensorbased AO, which uses a dedicated sensor to measure the wavefront [@Platt2001JournalofRefractiveSurgery], was first introduced in the field of astronomy [@Beckers1993].
+Sensor-based AO, which uses a dedicated sensor to measure the wavefront [@Platt2001JournalofRefractiveSurgery], was first introduced in the field of astronomy [@Beckers1993].
 Since then, it has also been widely adopted in vision science [@Porter2006;
 @Godara2010Optometryandvisionscience] and microscopy [@Booth2007PhilosophicalTransactions;